“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 If you stay at the Co.404 coliving space, you automatically get access to the coworking space.
 This is included in the price of your stay – a great way to save some dollars!
 The wonderful people at Co.404 made all of the furniture you see in the space.
 They designed the coworking space with wooden desks and chairs which complement the entire space as a whole.

-The wifi speeds at Co.404 are much higher than Centralita boasting speeds of 60 Mbps to 80 Mbps.
+The wifi speeds at Co.404 are much higher than Centralita, boasting speeds of 60 Mbps to 80 Mbps.
 They also have 2 different connections in case one goes out – smart thinking if you ask me!
-You have access to a communal kitchen, a Netflix and chill lounge and a beautiful garden with a terrace you can spend your lunches in!
+You have access to a communal kitchen, a Netflix and chill lounge and a beautiful garden with a terrace you can spend your lunchbreaks in!

 Note: To access the coworking space, you need to be staying at their coliving space.
 The costs of the coliving space include free coffee and tea plus access to the coworking and conference rooms for calls/meetings.

 Want to book your spot at Co.404?
-Prices for a wide private room and bathroom costs $13,000 pesos or $631 USD, this includes the coworking space too!
-The best way is to book is to DM them on Instagram and/or email them.
+For a wide private room and bathroom for one month, it costs $15,064 MXN or $868 USD.
+This is a discounted rate, however you can also pay a standard rate per night or a weekly rate.
+Don’t forget, the price includes the coworking space too!
+The best way to book is to DM them on Instagram and/or email them.

 Best Cafes To Work From in San Cristobal de las Casas

 One of the main reasons we decided to go to San Cristobal de las Casas is because of the plethora of cafes all around the city.
-Here’s a short list of some of the best cafes in San Cristobal de las Casas that we’ve worked from.
+Here’s a short list of some of the best cafes in San Cristobal de las Casas that we enjoyed working from.

 La Frontera Artisan Coffee & Bakery

-If you could snag yourself a spot in the garden area, you’re rewarded with a peaceful space to work for the morning/afternoon.
+If you can snag yourself a spot in the garden area of La Frontera, you’ll be rewarded with a peaceful space to work for the morning/afternoon.
 The coffee, hot chocolate and brunch food were some of the best in San Cristobal de las Casas.

-We went to this cafe a lot because they didn’t care if you brought out a laptop!
-The only thing was the wifi was very spotty.
-They have both indoor and outdoor spaces and I remember having to move from table to table to get better wifi (not recommended).
+We went to this cafe a lot because they didn’t mind if we brought out our laptops!
+The only thing was, the wifi was very spotty.
+They have both indoor and outdoor spaces and I remember having to move from table to table to get better wifi (not ideal).
 If you come early in the morning when there are fewer people – it’s a great cafe to work from with more stable wifi.

 Cafeologia